 Known data safety issues:

 No server in this landscape offers granular permissions (e.g., read-only access to specific folders, or blocking access to a “Private” directory).
-It’s all-or-nothing.
+It’s all-or-nothing — except aaronsb’s plugin, which now offers tool visibility gating (v0.11.16) to control which tools agents can call, a meaningful step toward permission granularity.

 The Decision

 Simplest setup, lowest risk: mcpvault.
-Direct filesystem access, one-line install, token-optimized, actively maintained.
+Direct filesystem access, one-line install, token-optimized, actively maintained with multiple April 2026 releases.
 No Obsidian plugin needed.
+The clear default choice.

 Most features, highest ceiling: obsidian-mcp-plugin.
-Graph traversal, Dataview, Bases — capabilities no other server can match.
-But beta-only and requires BRAT.
+Graph traversal, Dataview, Bases, tool visibility gating — capabilities no other server can match.
+Active through March 2026.
+Beta-only and requires BRAT.

 Multi-vault: obsidian-mcp (Steven).
 The only option with list-available-vaults.
+But stale since June 2025 with 32 open issues.
 Backup your vault first.

 Skip: mcp-obsidian (Markus).
-Despite 3,000 stars, it’s been abandoned for over a year with 52 open issues.
+Despite 3,400 stars, it’s been abandoned for 17 months with 85 open issues.
 The tutorials pointing here are stale.
+Also skip anything pointing to smithery-ai/mcp-obsidian — that repo no longer exists.

 The Bigger Picture